xiaofeng94/GMFlowNet/README.md

 ## Evaluation
 Download the pretraind model described in [Demo](https://github.com/xiaofeng94/GMFlowNet/blob/master/README.md#demos).
-You may evaluate a trained model using `evaluate.py`.
+You may evaluate a pretrained model using `evaluate.py`.
 To get the best result,

 On Sintel, evaluate the `gmflownet_mix` model as,
 ```Shell